 Similar to a cashier’s check, money orders are guaranteed funds.

 However, money orders can be purchased at many different locations.
-This includes banks and credit unions, but also post offices, grocery stores, drug stores, and check cashing companies.
+This includes banks and credit unions as well as post offices, grocery stores, drug stores, and check cashing companies.

-On average, money orders have lower fees than cashier’s checks–often customers will only pay a few dollars per order.
+On average, money orders have lower fees than cashier’s checks — often customers will only pay a few dollars per order.
 But money orders also have a limit on their value, they can typically only be made up to $1,000.
+If you’re trying to put a down payment on a house or buy a used car, this may not cover the amount needed.

 If a person doesn’t have a bank account, they may choose to use money orders when transactions require secured funds.